 Now, let’s imagine another picture on the wall in front of you.
 This one is in a beautiful frame that is a piece of art in itself.
 You want to reach out and touch the frame and feel its contours and texture.
 The picture has been lovingly and carefully set on the wall in a position where the light hits it just right.
 The colours and finish on this picture arrest your attention and make you want to gaze at it some more.
 There is craftsmanship and attention to detail shining out at you from every angle.

 This picture paints a different story: it shows that there is an element of work, focus and commitment in the early days of stopping drinking but it also reveals a life of freedom; it represents a non-drinker living life to the full, enjoying every day they’re given; it illustrates all of the benefits from living life sober in colourful detail; it shows improved relationships, career prospects and social interactions; it reveals all of the healthy choices they’re making for their body, their mind and their life; and finally, it depicts someone comfortable in their own skin, confident with their place in the world and living their dreams, fully liberated from what was holding them back.

 This picture holds your attention because it’s presented beautifully and tells an inviting and compelling story that you really do want to dive into.

 The picture you paint for yourself of what it means to stop drinking is the picture you will bring to life.

-You can paint the picture that best works for you and is more likely to lead to a successful outcome for you.
-You can keep adding more and more detail to make it more and more compelling.
-And, equally importantly, how you frame that picture is what makes it more or less inviting.
-When you pay special care and attention to the picture you’re painting and how you’re presenting it, you’re more likely to want to jump into it.
-You’re more likely to succeed and to enjoy and embrace the liberation your new sober life gives you.
+Paint the picture that is inspiring and motivating for you.
+Keep adding detail to it.
+Frame it well - make it inviting.
+When you pay special care and attention to the picture you're painting and how you're presenting it, you're more likely to want to jump into it and bring it to life.